FJelaska/Yacht-experience-renting/README.md

 ## How to run
 1. Download the project
-2. Run Node.js commands in backend folder
+2. Install needed Node.js folders in /backend
+3. Run from the terminal

 ## Authors
 - Frane Jelaska